injelee/melanoma_backend/README.md

 Running method
 ===============
 The main file to run is called "main.py", the input is the images from usb and the output is the prediction value, which is posted on the web server.

-If no image is stored in usb, there will be an error message returned to the raspberry pi (We hope to trigger a LED light on raspberry pi if this happens.)
+To run this project, run docker-compose up from the root of the repository.
+This will start up the web service in main.py serving on port :8080.
+You can then edit the files in the repository, and the Flask web server will automatically reload as you make changes during development.
+If you want to interact with the project in an interactive iPython notebook, you should be able to click on the provided link that should appear when you run docker-compose up.

 License
 ==============